← Back to all posts

 Similarly, type theater is merely the feeling of a type system, without the assurances, safety, and productivity thereof.

-In gradual type systems like TypeScript, Sorbet for Ruby, or Pyright for Python, even if your own code starts well-typed, the libraries you depend on often don’t.
+In gradual type systems like TypeScript for JavaScript, Sorbet for Ruby, or Pyright for Python, even if your own code starts well-typed, the libraries you depend on often don’t.
 Take for example the sprawling DefinitelyTyped project, which has type definitions for ~9,000 popular JavaScript modules, all written by 3rd parties.
 Any similarity between these types and the reality of the libraries they represent is purely coincidental.

 But sometimes that tradeoff is worth it, like when a library you have no alternative to is in the dynamically typed variant of your language, or when maintaining a legacy codebase.
 Schneier goes on to say,